neilg63/rotary-add/README.md

 # Cyclical Arithmetic with Unsigned Integers and Arbitrary Ranges

 This library crate provides an extension trait, `CycleAdd`, for performing cyclical (modular) addition and subtraction with unsigned integer types (`u8`, `u16`, and `u32`).
-Unlike the default `+` and `-` operators, these operations never overflow below zero or beyond the defined modulus.
+Unlike the default `+` and `-` operators, these operations never overflow below zero or beyond the defined modulus.mo

 ## Features